phunsukwangdu/Python-code-samples/README.md

 # Python-code-samples-from-codechef
-These are python solutions codes for codechef problems.
+These are my python solutions codes for codechef problems.
 The file names are the question's unique code and can be found at [codechef](www.codechef.com).